-A heavy duty, non-woven geotextile fabric providing the best performance in ground stabilisation, filtration and drainage.
+Firstly this is a heavy duty, non-woven geotextile fabric providing the best performance in ground stabilisation, filtration and drainage.
 Drivetex is a professional driveway fabric, to be used beneath MOT Type 1 or 3 aggregate or hardcore in sub-base layers.
-This prevents sinking and rutting caused by settlement of aggregates into the soil beneath (sub-grade) – a process known as ‘pumping’.
+This fabric helps to prevent the sinking and rutting caused by the settlement of aggregates into the soil beneath (sub-grade) – a process known as ‘pumping’.

-This high quality product does not lose strength when used below ground, making it the ‘number 1’ choice for driveways, roads and other areas subject to vehicular traffic.
-Drivetex can also be used for the construction of land (French) drains, for wrapping soakaway crates and for use beneath permeable paving and other SuDS compliant installations.
+This high quality product does not lose strength when used below ground, making it a popular choice for driveways, roads and other areas subject to vehicular traffic.
+Drivetex can also be used for the construction of land (French) drains, for wrapping soakaway crates and for use beneath permeable paving installations.

-Our standard sized roll is 2.25m x 25 metres, other sized rolls can be ordered, each order would be priced according to quantity and carriage costs.
+Our standard sized roll is 2.25m x 25 metres, other sized rolls can be ordered.
+However, each order would be priced according to quantity and carriage costs.

 (for use as a ground stabilisation membrane)

-1. Excavate soil (sub-grade) to the required depth (allowing for sufficient depth of sub-base, base course layer and the surface finish e.g. block paviours, tarmac etc, including any base layer required for these – depths of each layer will vary depending on the intended use e.g. pedestrian/vehicle use, light/heavy use).
+1. Excavate soil (sub-grade) to the required depth (allowing for sufficient depth of sub-base, base course layer and the surface finish e.g. block paviours, tarmac etc, including any base layer required for these.
+The depths of each layer will vary depending on the intended use e.g. pedestrian/vehicle use, light/heavy use).

-4. Lay sub-base layer over the fabric and compact using a compacting plate or roller.
+4. Lay the sub-base layer over the fabric and compact using a compacting plate or roller.

-5. Following installation of the sub-base, base layers (e.g. base coat tarmac) for the surface finish can be laid.
+5. Following installation of the sub-base, the base layers for the surface finish can then be laid.

 (for use as a drainage membrane)

-1. Excavate a trench to receive the land drain, to a suitable depth and width.
+1. Firstly excavate a trench to a suitable depth and width for the land drain

-2. Line the base and sides of the trench with DRIVETEX fabric, cutting it to a suitable length and width where required.
-Overlaps should be kept to a minimum, but where necessary they should be a minimum of 300mm.
-Leave enough DRIVETEX fabric protruding beyond the top of the trench on both sides to cover (with an overlap) the shingle/gravel before backfilling the top of the trench.
+2. Then line the base and sides of the trench with DRIVETEX fabric, cutting to size where required.
+Overlaps should be kept to a minimum, but they should be at least 300mm.
+Leave enough DRIVETEX fabric protruding beyond the top of the trench on both sides to cover (with an overlap) the shingle/gravel before backfilling the trench.

-3. Lay a bed of 10mm pea shingle (or similar clean, non-limestone gravel) in the base of the trench on top of the DRIVETEX fabric.
+3. Add a bed of 10mm pea shingle (or similar) in the base of the trench on top of the DRIVETEX fabric.

-4. Lay the perforated pipe on top of the shingle and fill round with more shingle/gravel, making sure there is at least 75mm surrounding the pipe.
+4. Lay the perforated pipe on top of the shingle and then fill round with more shingle/gravel, leaving at least 75mm surrounding the pipe.

-5. Cover the top of the shingle/gravel with the remaining DRIVETEX fabric (see point 2).
+5. Then cover the top of the shingle, or gravel, with the remaining DRIVETEX fabric

-6. Backfill the rest of the trench with soil before installing the surface finish e.g. turf.
+6. Finally backfill the rest of the trench with soil before installing the surface finish .

 Phone to order